govau/design-system-site/content/get-started/getting-started.md

 layout: content/abstract
 ---

-We have set up different pathways to get you started quickly.
+We've got a range of different tools to get you started.
 Which is best for you?
 It all depends on your project needs and technical understanding.
-And whether you’re a developer or a designer.
+And whether you're a developer or a designer.